 Senator Pat’s bequest continues to help Calgary’s children.
 The Police and Fire Funds assist children of police officers and firefighters who are pursuing post-secondary education or who need special assistance in school, as well as children living in poverty in Calgary.
 The Children’s Fund provides direct support to children and youth in need and assists organizations which work with low-income children.
 Today our mission is to continue the great work started by Senator Patrick Burns so many years ago.
 Like him, we believe in Building Our Community, One Child at a Time.

-Sources used for this history include Pat Burns: Cattle King by Grant MacEwan and the Archives of the Glenbow Museum.
+Sources used for this history and biography include Pat Burns: Cattle King by Grant MacEwan and the Archives of the Glenbow Museum.